adler-j/huest/README.md

      ...,
      'Xylene']

-Materials can also be given accordin to their stoichiometric composition.
+Materials can also be given according to their stoichiometric composition.
 Note that water is not exactly `'H2O'`:

     >>> import huest
     >>> huest.hounsfield_value('H2O', 1, 50)